 440 clergy share in this regional ensemble, which encompasses the Peninsula south of San Francisco and north of San Jose – about one million residents, 600 square miles, 27 cities and 32 school districts, one county and a portion of another.
 These clergy are not all on stage at the same time.
 The whole team does not “take the field in every inning.”
 They are in the company.
 They maintain their roles in the Dialogue while they guide separate congregations or civic institutions.

 A decade of 31 Dialogues, three per year, result in a sustained progression of discourse.
-This progression has captured the diversity and richness of individual and shared voices.
+This systemic design of that progression has captured the diversity and richness of individual and shared voices.
 Involvement is statistically significant, illuminating the percent of participating numbers and the diversity of each Dialogue group and the longitudinal overview.
 The Dialogues are the underpinning “ritual” by which the conversation in villages reach the scope of the city, the region, the state and the nation.
 It also links colleagues, who, time and again, respond when called upon to take their place to fulfill a needed role on the stage of the larger community.

 The launch of a new paradigm: The initial and subsequent gatherings were achieved because they were defined as gatherings of and for all clergy – a discourse to frame relationships and honor all voices.
 It achieved a level of success which surpassed previous convenings of clergy defined by “what we have in common” or “coming together as advocates for a specific cause or project.”
 The success and value provided by those contingents is extensive, but did not include the capacity to engage all clergy and the totality of the region’s congregations they serve.
 Raising a banner emblazoned with a distinctive vocabulary or symbol has historically attracted those who are drawn to associate under that banner, be it a theology, philosophy or community project.

 The banner raised to gather the Peninsula clergy was the common calling embodied in their profession.
 They share the passion and the tasks of those who serve their congregants and their respective faith communities.
 Clergy departed from the first Dialogue “Clergy Leadership, In the Congregation and in the Community,” conscious that there was no single agenda, no head table and no array of speakers.
 In this and the subsequent Dialogues, the clergy were the agenda and the speakers.
-All clergy sat at roundtables of 6, assigned by the greatest possible diversity of their denomination, demographic, geography, conversing about who clergy are as individuals, in congregations, and in the community.
-Later clergy Dialogues were alternated with Clergy/Civic Leader Dialogues.
+All clergy sat at roundtables of 6, assigned by the greatest possible diversity of their denomination, demographic, geography – conversing about who clergy are as individuals, in congregations, and in the community.
+Throughout the clergy Dialogues were alternated with Clergy/Civic Leader Dialogues.

 The first Dialogue was convened by the regional community foundation, to test the capacity to gather all clergy.
 The formation of a clergy regional network came as an initiative of the assembled clergy.
 A steering committee met for six months to design a process to extend this Dialogue encounter to sustain the uniqueness of that experience and the comprehensive relationships.
 A core element of the design was three Regional Dialogues a year: fall, winter and spring.
 This was later revised, a Regional Dialogue being replaced with an Area Dialogue in each of four delineated geographic areas over a week in the winter.